 Crowdfunding is a well known but often misunderstood form of finance.
-UK crowdfunding includes lots of different crowdfunding sites, some of which specialise in crowdfunding for business — equity crowdfunding, business loans (in the form of peer-to-peer lending) and property crowdfunding.Get crowdfunding finance
+UK crowdfunding includes many different crowdfunding sites, some of which specialise in crowdfunding for business — equity crowdfunding, business loans (in the form of peer-to-peer lending) and property crowdfunding.Get crowdfunding finance

-It's difficult to give a straightforward crowdfunding definition because there are so many different types — in its most simple terms, crowdfunding is a method of raising money by sourcing small amounts from a large number of individuals (the ‘crowd’), rather than getting the full amount from one lender or investor.
+It isn't easy to give a straightforward crowdfunding definition because there are many different types.
+In its most simple terms, crowdfunding is a method of raising money by sourcing small amounts from many individuals (the 'crowd') rather than getting the total amount from one lender or investor.

 selling equity in a business